Anfisa Reztsova

-Anfisa Anatolyevna Reztsova (Анфиса Анатольевна Резцова, née Romanova, Романова; born 16 December 1964) is a former Soviet and Russian biathlete and cross-country skier who competed in both sports from 1985 to 2000.
+Anfisa Anatolyevna Reztsova (Анфиса Анатольевна Резцова, née Romanova, Романова; 16 December 1964 – 19 October 2023) was a Soviet and Russian biathlete and cross-country skier who competed in both sports from 1985 to 2000.
+In 1992 she became the first female athlete, and as of 2024 only 1 of 2, to win Olympic gold in two separate disciplines.

 Career

 In Soviet times, she trained at Dynamo in Vladimir.

-She earned a total of five medals in the Winter Olympics, including three golds (1988: cross country 4 × 5 km relay, 1992: biathlon 7.5 km, 1994: biathlon 4 × 7.5 km relay), one silver (1988: cross country 20 km), and one bronze (1992: biathlon 3 × 7.5 km relay).
-She is notable for performing the feat of being the only person to win Olympic gold medals in both cross-country skiing and biathlon.
-She is one of the few sportspersons to win gold at three consecutive Olympics under three different flags, the first being the Soviet union in 1988, the second – Unified Team in 1992, and the third being the Russian Federation in 1994.
+Reztsova earned a total of five medals in the Winter Olympics, including three golds (1988: cross country 4 × 5 km relay, 1992: biathlon 7.5 km, 1994: biathlon 4 × 7.5 km relay), one silver (1988: cross country 20 km), and one bronze (1992: biathlon 3 × 7.5 km relay).
+She was notable for performing the feat of being the only person to win Olympic gold medals in both cross-country skiing and biathlon.
+She was one of the few sportspersons to win gold at three consecutive Olympics under three different flags, the first being the Soviet union in 1988, the second – Unified Team in 1992, and the third being the Russian Federation in 1994.

 Reztsova also found success at the FIS Nordic World Ski Championships, earning three golds (4 × 5 km relay: 1985, 1987, 1999) and two silvers (1987: 5 km, 20 km).
 She also won one cross-country World Cup and seven biathlon World Cups in her career.

-She lives in Moscow.
-She is the mother of biathletes Daria Virolaynen and Kristina Reztsova.

-In an interview with a Russian sports website in 2020, she admitted having used illegal performance-enhancing drugs at the end of her career.
+In an interview with a Russian sports website in 2020, she admitted to having used illegal performance-enhancing drugs at the end of her career.

-During the 2022 Russian invasion of Ukraine, Norwegian biathlon athletes wanted Russian athletes to be excluded from international competitions.
-This made Reztsova claim that Russian athletes would always be better than the Norwegians, claim that Norwegians just wanted to get rid of competitors, and liken Norwegians with "discusting cockroaches".
+During the 2022 Russian invasion of Ukraine, Norwegian biathletes wanted Russian athletes to be excluded from international competitions.
+This made Reztsova claim that Russian athletes would always be better than the Norwegians, claim that Norwegians just wanted to get rid of competitors, and liken Norwegians to "disgusting cockroaches".

+Personal life and death

+Reztsova lived in Moscow.
+She was the mother of biathletes Daria Virolaynen and Kristina Reztsova.

+Anfisa Reztsova died of cardiac arrest on 19 October 2023, at the age of 58.
+Earlier in March 2023 Reztsova had a heart attack and due to low hemoglobin she received several blood transfusions.